 In other words, they’re not too bothered, as long as the money continues to roll in.

 Consider the movies they produced, which helped to solidify HP’s current status as one of the biggest IPs in the world.
-Harry Potter still has enormous value, as long as the creator manages to keep her options to herself.
+Harry Potter still has enormous value, as long as the creator keeps her options to herself.

 Harry Potter Book Set – 1st Edition Collectors Guide: Versions